phyver/GameShell/doc/gameshell.md

 wget https://github.com/phyver/GameShell/releases/download/latest/GameShell.sh
 bash GameShell.sh
 ```

+Note that when you quit the game (with `control-d` or the command `gsh exit`)
+your progression will be saved in a new archive (called `GameShell-save.sh`).
+It can be run to resume the game where you left it.

 ### Using the start script in the source code

 Alternatively, you can run the game directly from the source code.
 In that